TLS vs SSL certificate is cryptographic protocols that encrypt data being altered between the browser and server.

-Especially for eCommerce sites, this is of great importance as customers need to place trust on your business while providing their personal information.
+Especially for eCommerce sites, this is of great importance as customers need to place trust in your business while providing their personal information.
 These protocols also allow you to comply with the industry standards where you may need to maintain a certain level of minimum security.
 This is especially required if you accept credit card payments and need to adhere to the Payment Card Industry guidelines.

 What is TLS?

 Netscape has invented TLS- a more secure version compares to its predecessor SSL.
-TLS or Transport Layer Security is a protocol which provides end-to-end security for communications across networks mostly used for online transactions and internet communications.
+TLS or Transport Layer Security is a protocol that provides end-to-end security for communications across networks mostly used for online transactions and internet communications.

 What is SSL?

-Although SSL 1.0 was never released in the public, SSL 2.0 was known to have some flaws, but SSL 3.0 was released in 1996 which was updated and used few years ago but become obsolete after the entry of the TLS version.
+Although SSL 1.0 was never released in the public, SSL 2.0 was known to have some flaws, but SSL 3.0 was released in 1996 which was updated and used a few years ago but become obsolete after the entry of the TLS version.

 Users can see the lock icon visible on an SSL secured website or sometimes a green address bar available on the website with an Extended Validation SSL.

-Key differences between TLS vs SSL
+TLS vs SSL – Key differences

 - SSL refers to Secure Socket Layer whereas TLS means Transport Layer Security where the former was developed by Netscape in 1994 to have a secure means of communication among the client and server systems.
-The Internet Engineering Task Force (IETF)standardized the SSL protocol and two versions namely SSL 1.0 which was not released to public due to flaws and later SSL 2.0 was rolled out but there were some design flaws.
+The Internet Engineering Task Force (IETF)standardized the SSL protocol and two versions namely SSL 1.0 which was not released to the public due to flaws and later SSL 2.0 was rolled out but there were some design flaws.
 As a result, upgrades and enhancements were made to release the SSL 3.0 which aimed to fix the earlier flaws.